pebakery/pebakery-docs/LangRef/Comments.md

 ; This is another comment!
 ```

-Single line comments can also be used to comment out block comments.
+Single line comments can also be used to comment out block-style comments.

 ```pebakery
 // /*